-Option Number and Title - Package 2 Active Travel Description of option Enhanced Walking and Cycling - Component Schemes include: Extend cycle route on Woodburn Way north of Park Road to enhance the link to Milngavie town centre and the rail station Completion of the cycle link between Mains Estate and Allander Leisure Centre Secure cycle storage facilities built at rail stations and in town centres Development of a local network of walking and cycling paths which converge on town centres and stations Development of a high quality path which links the Kilmardinny development and Milngavie station Mode Active Travel Included in LTS 2013 - 201 Yes - "Work with partners to deliver parking and infrastructure improvements, such as shelter facilities, associated with cycling at railway stations, Increase and improve cycle parking provision security at Council owned facilities such as town centres, educational establishments, leisure facilities and employment areas."
-Yes - "Identify opportunities and develop the active travel network across East Dunbartonshire and incorporating existing local, regional and national routes, which will be undertaken in line with high environmental and design standards."
-Costs Estimated Capital with Optimism Bia , , Completion of the cycle link between Mains Estate and Allander Leisure Centre - £46,800 Secure cycle storage facilities built at rail stations and in town centres - £86,400 Development of a local network of walking and cycling paths which converge on town centres and stations - £540,000 Development of a high quality path which links the Kilmardinny development and Milngavie station - £720,000 Rate for Optimisn Estimated total Pa ackage £1,403,200 Estimated timescales for Medium Term 2- 4+ Years completion
+Option Number and Title - Pa ckage 2 Active Travel Description of option Enhanced Walking and Cycling - Component Schemes include: Extend cycle route on Woodburn Way north of Park Road to enhance the link to Milngavie town centre and the rail station Completion of the cycle link between Mains Estate and Allander Leisure Centre Secure cycle storage facilities built at rail stations and in town centres Development of a local network of walking and cycling paths which converge on town centres and stations Development of a high quality path which links the Kilmardinny development and Milngavie station Mode Active Travel Included in LTS 2013 - 2017 Yes - "Enhance the quality, safety and routing of paths and footways from residential areas to town centres, key bus routes, railway stations, employment, health and leisure facilities."
+Yes - "Work with partners to deliver parking and infrastructure improvements, such as shelter facilities, associated with cycling at railway stations, Increase and improve cycle parking provision security at Council owned facilities such as town centres, educational establishments, leisure facilities and employment areas."
+Yes - "Identify opportunities and develop the active travel network across East Dunbartonshire and incorporating existing local, Costs Estimated Capital Cost with Optimism Bias regional and national routes, which will be undertaken in line with high environmental and design standards."
+Extend cycle route on Woodburn Way north of Park Road to enhance the link to Milngavie town centre and the rail station - £10,000 Completion of the cycle link between Mains Estate and Allander Leisure Centre - £46,800 Secure cycle storage facilities built at rail stations and in town centres - £86,400 Development of a local network of walking and cycling paths which converge on town centres and stations - £540,000 Development of a high quality path which links the Kilmardinny development and Milngavie station - £720,000 Rate for Optimism Bias 44% Estimated total Package cost £1,403,200 Estimated timescales for completion Medium Term 2- 4+ Years

-Modelling Analysis effects of option N/A - A81 Study was qualitative, transport modelling carried out.
-Net Present value vs Do N/A - A81 Study was qualitative, transport modelling carried out.
+Modelling Analysis effects of N/A - A81 Study was qualitative, transport modelling carried out. option Net Present value vs Do N/A - A81 Study was qualitative, transport modelling carried out.
 Minimum (NPV) (£000s) (2) Benefit Cost Ratio vs Do N/A - A81 Study was qualitative, transport modelling carried out.
 Minimum (BCR) (3) Assessment against Transport Perform positively against 1, 2, 3, 5, 6, 7, 8, 9 Planning Objectives Benefits Package will improve overall accessibility to the network, which is expected to reduce the generalised cost of travel.
 Including: Cumulative impacts and any Direct journey time savings are limited however this package could reduce the number of car trips on the network and benefits to other projects therefore reduce journey times.
 Potential Delivery Partners and Funding If modal shift is achieved, beneficial effects on air quality could be created.
 Risks and Deliverability Issues Funding applications for active travel projects has been successful in recent years and East Dunbartonshire Council has a good Including: working relationship with funders.
 Cumulative impacts and any impact on other projects Project planning should ensure that this component doesn't prevent other transport improvements on key routes, for example, Potential Delivery Partners bus improvements. and Funding Further work required before option could be delivered